mickley/EMU/EMU-Analysis/Analyses/Fenton Hypotheses/Within-Transect_Models.md

 This analysis is looking for microenvironmental differences or gradients within transects.

 We're using this [GAM approach](http://www.fromthebottomoftheheap.net/2014/05/09/modelling-seasonal-data-with-gam/).
-In this approach, there are two smoothers (as Robi suggested).
+In this approach, there are two smoothers.
 One smoother is a cubic spline that accounts for intra-day variation.
 Then a second spline is fitted to account for temporal variation that is not intra-day.

 Readings have temporal autocorrelation, therefore, we add an autoregressive moving average correlation structure (corAR1).
 We set the form here to account for autocorrelation separately for each transect position, treating positions as independent.
-In every case, accounting for autocorrelation improves the models considerably, however, significant autocorrelation is still unaccounted for.
+In every case, accounting for autocorrelation improves the models considerably, however, some autocorrelation is still unaccounted for.
 Zuur et. al. say that it's usually not worth finding the optimal autocorrelation structure.

-After all temporal effects are accounted for, we test for differences among transect positions separately for each transect (woods and meadow) and each variable (temperature, humidity, vwc, par).
+After all temporal effects are accounted for, we test for differences among transect positions separately for each transect (woods and meadow) and each variable (temperature, humidity, vwc, pfd).

 We do this with two models: in one the transect positions are treated as individual factors, and there is no explicit spatial trend.
 In the other, transect positions are treated as a continuous variable, testing for a gradient.